 I used to think that there must be some sort of rhyme or reason to friendships.
 Or maybe that there was some grand hierarchy of friendships.
 I’m not sure why, but I used to think that celebrities must have some sort of better or more important relationships than other people.
 Like when Kevin Smith talked about when Ben Affleck had Thanksgiving dinner with Stephen Speilberg and George Lucas when he was dating Gwyneth Paltrow [NSFW language].

 One day I ran into an old friend at my college reunion.
 She said, “You know, we should catch up more often.
 Even though you’re in New York and I’m in Michigan, we can have a virtual lunch date.
-Instead of going to lunch with the people who sit next to us we can have a virtual lunch date.”
+Instead of going to lunch with the people who sit next to us we can chat on the phone.”

 My friends who sit next to me at work are friends of convenience.
-They are great people and great friends.
-I was very lucky to have some phenomenal people sitting next to me.
+Don’t get me wrong, I was very lucky to have some phenomenal people sitting next to me.
 But my really good friends are friends of inconvenience.
 Let me give you an example.
-One day I was walking to the subway when I saw my friend was walking back home in the opposite direction.
-I turned around and started walking with her.
+One day I was walking back from a gala dinner, and One of my new friends stating walking me home.
+On the way home I needed to take a diversion to the grocery store a few blocks out of the way.

-“That’s OK,” I said, “I have a few minutes and I never get to see you.”
+“That’s OK,” He said, “I have a few minutes and I never get to see you.”

-It wasn’t that she was helping me get somewhere.
-Walking with her was actually moving me further away from the subway, but it was worth it.
+It wasn’t that I was helping him get somewhere.
+Walking with me was actually moving him further away from home, but it made me feel like I was more important than the trip.

 All of my good friends are like that these days.
 Everyone is so busy.
 I don’t really run into people much anymore.
 I feel like everything needs to be scheduled.
 My friends are so busy with their important jobs and running around with their kids that I feel bad just calling to chat.